tasket/Qubes-VM-hardening/README.md

    Operation is automatic and will result in either a normal boot process with full access to the private volume at /rw, or a rescue service mode providing an xterm shell and the private volume quarantined at /dev/badxvdb.

    At the `vm-boot-protect` level, certain executable files in /home will be made immutable so PATH and `alias` cannot be used to hijack commands like `su` and `sudo`, nor can impostor apps autostart whenever a VM starts.
-This prevents normal-privilege attacks from gaining persistence at startup.
+This can be added to virtually any Debian or Fedora VM and prevents unprivileged attacks from gaining persistence at startup.

    At the `vm-boot-protect-root` level, the $privdirs paths will be renamed as backups, effectively removing them from the VM startup.
 Then whitelisting, hash/checksumming and deployment are done (if configured).
 This protects VM startup from attacks that had previously achieved privilege escalation.